vasilmao/hash_table/README.md

 0,438s.
 I think hash table search function ate list find function.
 So, it equals to the last one.

 #### word_equal rewrite
-I think that i can rewrite word_equal function so strcmp will be short and inlined.
+I think that I can rewrite word_equal function so strcmp will be short and inlined.
 Results:
 ![cg_o3_hf_lstsrch_we](/callgrind_results/cg_o3_hf_lstsrch_we.png)
 0,415s. +5% of last result and +40% from start! worth it! (?)